sjkummer/janus-gateway-js/README.md

  * [Error](#error)

 ### Client
+ Class for creating connections.
+Use it if you want to create multiple connections to the same address with the same options.
  * `new Client(options)`
     Creates a new instance of Client.
     * `options` {Object} options.
 See its specs in `new Connection`.
 The `options` object will be used for every new created connection by this client.